-When you take medications, whether they’re over-the-counter or prescriptions, do you fully learn about all the side effects, dangers & interactions first?
+When you take medications, either over-the-counter (OTC) or prescriptions, do you fully learn about all the side effects, dangers and interactions first?
 Many of us don’t, but by not doing so, we may be putting ourselves at risk.

 More specifically, what about mixing alcohol and Zyrtec?
-Is this a safe combination, or are there possible side effects, dangers & interactions?
+Is this a safe combination?
+In short, no, you should not mix alcohol and Zyrtec.

-The following provides information about Zyrtec in general, as well as more specifics about the potential side effects, dangers & interactions that can occur if you’re mixing alcohol and Zyrtec.
+The following provides more information about Zyrtec, including potential side effects, dangers & interactions that can occur if you’re mixing it with alcohol.

-Alcohol is a central nervous system depressant, and when it’s paired with Zyrtec, it can cause sedation and extreme drowsiness.
-Combining alcohol and Zyrtec can also cause problems in thinking, judgment and motor skills.
-Zyrtec on its own can cause these problems, and by mixing alcohol and Zyrtec, the side effects are amplified.
+Alcohol is a central nervous system depressant and when it’s paired with Zyrtec, it can cause sedation and extreme drowsiness.
+Combining the two substances can also cause problems in thinking, judgment, and motor skills.
+Alcohol on its own can cause these problems.
+When mixed, the side effects are amplified.

 When mixing alcohol and Zyrtec, the National Institute on Alcohol Abuse and Alcoholism also says that you’re at an increased risk of an overdose.

-You should always speak to your doctor about mixing alcohol and Zyrtec as well.
+You should always speak to your doctor if you are or are planning to mix or combine any combination of substances, including prescription drugs.
 Your doctor may say moderate drinking is okay while on Zyrtec, but that’s something that should only be decided by your physician or a pharmacist.

-Speak with your physician if you have any additional questions about mixing alcohol and Zyrtec, or any general questions about the side effects, dangers & interactions of Zyrtec.
+Speak with your physician if you have any additional questions about mixing alcohol with an antihistamine, or any general questions about the side effects, dangers and interactions of Zyrtec.